 He’s using a different source from Arrian.
 Scholars generally believe, although Curtius never mentions it, that he is using the work of a man called Cleitarchus who was probably writing in Alexandria in Egypt, probably about the same time as Ptolemy.
 But Cleitarchus was someone who had not campaigned with Alexander.
 So Cleitarchus is getting all this information second-hand, and it’s generally thought that Cleitarchus is more interested in fantastic stories than Plutarch and Aristobulus.

 Support Five Books

 Five Books interviews are expensive to produce.
 If you're enjoying this interview, please support us by donating a small amount.

-It’s also worth saying some of these descriptions of non-Greek activity actually seem to be more plausible and more likely to be accurate that the alternatives.
-So, it may well be, for example, that Cleitarchus in particular, understood more about Egyptian religious rituals.
+It’s worth saying some of these descriptions of non-Greek activity seem to be more plausible and more likely to be accurate than the alternatives.
+It may well be, for example, that Cleitarchus understood more about Egyptian religious rituals.
 All the historians give a description of Alexander visiting an oracle in the Libyan desert.
 The process Curtius describes sounds much more like what actually happened in Egypt than, for example, the story Arrian relates, which we know is very close to what Callisthenes said, and which is probably also what Ptolemy said, which tends to present the oracle much more like a Greek oracle.

 So Cleitarchus is probably in some areas, particularly in relation to non-Greek practices, more reliable than the others.